CristhianMotoche/cristhianmotoche.github.io/posts/2019-05-28-creating-a-new-post.md

 You: Pfff!
 That's gonna print the failure of your parser dummy!
 That's terrible -_-

 I: Definatelly, I agree with you.
-I'm going to create a look for a new approach but so far this will work.
+I'm going to look for a better approach but for now will work.

 Thank you for reading.